alvanero/Sound-vapps/poc/Alvanero_POC.md

 - **Future-Ready:** Ready to be extended once Soundness enables direct trading features.

 ---
-###👤 How Users Use It
+## 👤 How Users Use It

-Configure Strategy:
+### 1. Configure Strategy
-User provides parameters (pair, amount, thresholds).
+The user provides parameters such as:
+- Trading pair (e.g., USDC/SUI)
+- Trade amount
+- Thresholds for execution

-Run the Bot:
+### 2. Run the Bot
-Bot executes automatically (e.g., every X minutes).
+The bot executes automatically based on the configured strategy (e.g., every X minutes).

-View Trade Records:
+### 3. View Trade Records
-Users open the dashboard/Discord to see:
+Users can open the dashboard or Discord bot to see:

-Each trade result
+- Each trade result

-Proof payloads
+- Proof payloads

-Verified attestations
+- Verified attestations

-Trust but Verify:
+### 4. Trust but Verify
-Instead of trusting logs printed by the bot, users rely on attestations from Soundness Layer, which cannot be faked by the bot developer.
+Instead of trusting logs printed by the bot, users rely on **attestations from Soundness Layer**, which cannot be faked by the bot developer.

+---

-✨ In short:
+✨ **In short:**

-For the trader → the bot gives automation.
+- **For the trader** → the bot provides automation.

-For the community → Soundness Layer gives verifiable transparency of each trade.
+- **For the community** → Soundness Layer provides verifiable transparency of each trade.

 ---